kmagusiak/odoo-connect/README.md

 		odoo_data.add_fields(so, batch, 'name', ['id'])
 		# if you just plan to create(), you can skip adding ids
 		odoo_data.load_data(partner, batch, method='write')

+## Data types

+A small module provides functions to translate from JSON values to binary or date values.

 ## Explore